 Firm Grippy Responsive Sole

 Kettlebell shoes can show their best outcome if they have a proper firm responsive outsole.
-And before purchasing, you must make sure that it has an outsole that does not diminish the energy amid kettlebell swing.
+Before purchasing, you must make sure that it has an outsole that does not diminish the energy amid the kettlebell swing.